Axway/open-banking-docs/content/en/docs/Configuration/Certificate Management/_index.md

 ### Configure root CA certificates in Amplify Integration

-The Root CA Certificate (e.g. ca1.crt), needs to be added in Amplify Integration.
-Follow the step-by-step procedure:
+The root CA certificate (e.g., ca1.crt), must to be added in Amplify Integration:

-1. Import the certificate in Manager → Security → Certificates
+1. Import the certificate in *Manager > Security > Certificates*.
 ![Certificate Import](/Images/AI-Manager-Certificates.png)
-2. Now go to Design → Select Project
+2. Navigate to *Design > Select Project*.
-3. Update the Governance rule of type Transport Policy to add/update the Root CA.
+3. Update the **Governance rule** of type *Transport Policy* to add/update the Root CA.
 4. Do this for each project in which APIs are exposed via MTLS to add the Root CA.
     * FDX_Accounts project and FDX_MTLS governance rule
     * FDX_Authorization project and FDX_Authorization_MTLS governance rule